 - misrepresenting the research and ideas of others

 - falsely reporting having met the research responsibilities for a course, for example, pretending to have completed a lab exercise

 - modifying graded, returned research reports then submitting them for re- grading as if they were the originals

 Do Not Enable Breaches Of Academic Integrity By Others

 Examples of aiding and abetting include sharing a lab report/formula/assignment/old exam/computer program with another student in person or electronically by email or on a social networking site such as Facebook.
 Both the owner of the lab report/formula/assignment/old exam/computer program and the person who copied may be charged with a breach of academic honesty.

 It can be challenging and stressful to resist strong pressure from friends, peers and classmates to participate in activities that may constitute a breach.
-If you need strategies for coping with stress, see Counselling & Disability Services.
+If you need strategies for coping with stress, see Student Counselling & Development.

 Engage With Sources Responsibly and Transparently

 Representing someone else’s ideas, writing, creative works, or other intellectual property as your own constitutes plagiarism, and is a form of academic dishonesty.
 Any use of the work of others, whether published, unpublished or posted electronically (e.g., on web sites), attributed or anonymous, must include proper acknowledgement.
 Common types of plagiarism include: